Bevaix

 Bevaix is a former municipality in the district of Boudry in the canton of Neuchâtel in Switzerland.
-On 1 January 2018, the former municipalities of Bevaix, Saint-Aubin-Sauges, Gorgier, Vaumarcus, Montalchez and Fresens merged into the new city of La Grande-Béroche.
+On 1 January 2018 the former municipalities of Bevaix, Saint-Aubin-Sauges, Gorgier, Vaumarcus, Montalchez and Fresens merged into the new municipality of La Grande-Béroche.

 History

 Bevaix is first mentioned in 998 as in villa Bevacensi.
 In 1139 it was mentioned as Betuaci.

-The village of Bevaix is situated in front of a small plateau, near Lake Neuchâtel, on a location showing both Bronze Age and Neolithic settlement and amonasteryy dating to 998.
-Discovery nearby of several dugout canoes and boats illuminatedshipbuilding techniquesg in Gallo-Roman times.
+The village of Bevaix is sited in front of a small plateau, near Lake Neuchâtel, on a location showing both Bronze Age and Neolithic settlement and a priory dating to 998.
+The discovery nearby of several dugout canoes and boats illuminated techniques of shipbuilding in Gallo-Roman times.
 The village was predominantly agricultural until the building of a railway station in 1860, and the drainage of the surrounding wetlands around 1900, when the area became increasingly residential.
 Local industry focuses on microtechnology.